EU Warns Finfluencers To Be Careful With Their Investment Advice

 What can financial firms do to avoid falling foul of false finfluencers?

-It’s not just finfluencers themselves who must take care about the advice they offer.
+It’s not just finfluencers themselves who must take care of the advice they offer.
 Anybody employing finfluencers must also be careful.
-Tempting as it may be to hire or otherwise remunerate a finfluencer to promote a FinTech product, company or service, choosing the wrong one can cause more harm than good.
-Financial companies looking to make use of finfluencers should follow best practices when doing so:
+Tempting as it may be to hire or otherwise remunerate a finfluencer to promote a FinTech product, company, or service, choosing the wrong one can cause more harm than good.
+Financial companies looking to make use of finfluencers should follow the best practices when doing so:

 • Content agreement: all content presented by the finfluencer about the financial company should be agreed beforehand in writing, with no ad-libbing or off-the-cuff comments.